Dude Ranch Vacation Packing Suggestions

 Horse Riding Weight Restrictions and Clothing Requirements

 For adults joining us on a trail ride, you will need to weigh less than 240 pounds.
-You must also be able to get on and off a horse by yourself if you desire to join us on more difficult and distant trail rides.
+You must also be able to get on and off a horse by yourself if you desire to join us on more difficult and distant trail rides such as our “adventure” rides.
 If you require a “mounting block” to get on your horse you can of course join us in our arena games and on our rides that stay closer to the more level ranch center.
 Horse riding is a partnership with the two athletes of horse and rider.
 We must make risk management our prime directive in serving our guests.
 There are separate requirements and programs for youth.
 Please contact us directly to plan for your youth.
-We require and provide equestrian helmets for all minors and adult riders while riding at faster gates, and suggest them for our adult horse riders on walking gate rides.
+We require and provide equestrian helmets for all minors and adult riders while riding at Marble Mountain Ranch.
+You may of course bring your own riding helmets if you prefer.

 Horse riders need to bring the following: